 Breathing Techniques for Anxiety

-Breathing exercises are an excellent, quick and easy solution for stress and anxiety relief.
+Breathing exercises are an effective, quick, and easy solution for stress and anxiety relief.
 Proper breathing techniques work on anxiety on a physiological level by automatically slowing your heart rate.
 The effect on anxiety is almost instant.
 Because calm breathing is a physiological strategy, this approach is also virtually universally effective for getting anxiety relief.
 It's hard to go wrong with it!

 Super Simple Meditation Breathing